DhananjayPurohit/ngx_l402/README.md

 The cdk-sqlite crate will automatically create the database file and tables when the module initializes.
 SQLite uses WAL mode for better concurrency.
 Database location: `/var/lib/nginx/cashu_tokens.db`

+## ⚡ L402 Protocol Notes

+This module implements the [L402 protocol](https://docs.lightning.engineering/the-lightning-network/l402) using standard Lightning Network payments.
+The implementation:

+- **Preimage Requirement**: Only supports standard 32-byte (256-bit) Lightning preimages, as specified by the Lightning Network protocol.
+The preimage is verified against the payment_hash using SHA256 hashing.
+- **Payment Verification**: When a client provides an L402 authorization header with a preimage, it must be exactly 32 bytes to match the Lightning Network standard.
+- **Wallet Compatibility**: ⚠️ Note that some wallets like [Wallet of Satoshi](https://www.walletofsatoshi.com/) provide 48-byte preimages (non-standard), which are **not compatible** with this module.
+For payment use wallets that provide standard 32-byte Lightning preimages.

 ## 📋 Logging

 ### View Logs